boto/boto3/docs/source/reference/services/cloudwatch.rst

             - **LastModified** *(datetime) --*

               The time stamp of when the dashboard was last modified, either by an API call or through the console.
-This number is expressed as the number of milliseconds since Jan 1, 1970 00:00:00 UTC.